Nissan Pathfinder: Facelifts

 The Pathfinder received a facelift in 1998 for the 1999.5 model year with a revised front fascia, rear fascia, and interior — followed by another facelift occurred in 2001 for the 2002 model year, receiving the updated Nissan logo, a revised grille, as well as a new steering wheel, different rims and radio display.
-In 2002 as a 2003 model year, the Pathfinder again received a new steering wheel.
+In 2002 for the 2003 model year, the Pathfinder again received a new steering wheel.